- Your Chime® Checking Account comes with a Visa® Debit Card, no monthly fees or minimum balance fees.

 10. Can I Use a Prepaid Card to Get Cash at an ATM?

 Most prepaid cards allow ATM withdrawals.
 The biggest variable is fees.
-Typically, prepaid cards charge nothing for cash withdrawals from in-network ATMs.
+Typically, they charge nothing for cash withdrawals from in-network ATMs.

 Out-of-network ATM withdrawals are a different story, and prepaid cards may charge several dollars per withdrawal, plus whatever the cash machine operator may charge.
 The challenge for a prepaid card owner is to locate a conveniently situated in-network ATM.